-Beneath those three words is an iceberg of challenges, from delivering on-point messaging, gathering compelling statistics, and the need to re-educate key audiences on the value of libraries, fundamental not only to librarians but to our society at large.
-The recent rash of anti-library trends, including the anti-tax movement, privatization, removal of independent library boards and deprofessionalization, as well as censorship challenges to books, speakers and displays, all point to a systemic shift in our landscape that is very different than budget cuts and recession: an attack on libraries as a public service.
+Yet beneath those three words is an iceberg of challenges, from delivering on-point messaging, gathering compelling statistics, and re-educating key audiences about the value of libraries, fundamental not only to library workers but to our society at large.
+Anti-tax rhetoric, privatization of public services, weakening of library governance structures, and the chronic underfunding of library budgets point to a systemic shift in our landscape: an attack on libraries as a public service.

 What is Advocacy Academy?